mBART: Multidimensional Monotone BART: Examples

-In this section we present results for a five-dimensional simulated example.
-We compare the out-of-sample prediction for mBART with that of BART.
-We vary the size of the error standard deviation in $Y = f(x) + \epsilon$ where $x$ denotes a vector which five components.
-For small errors, there is no difference in the performance as BART is able to infer the function with very little error.
-As the the error variance increases, the additional information that the function is monotonic becomes more useful and mBART outperforms BART.
+{ For this setup, we replicated data for five values of the error standard deviation, $\sigma$ = 0.2, 0.5, 0.7, 1.0, 2.0, to explore how rapidly the predictive performance of BART and mBART would degrade as the signal-to-noise ratio decreased.
+As we will see, for small $\sigma$, there is little difference in the performance as BART is able to infer the function with very little error.
+However, as $\sigma$ increases, the additional information that the function is monotonic becomes more and more useful as mBART outperforms BART by larger and larger amounts.